 Not only do our dentists offer compassionate, friendly and reliable dental care but they are also pioneering in innovative dental scientific research and technology.

 We believe in being at the forefront of the industry so that we can use the latest knowledge, techniques and technology to provide the very best results to our patients.
-As such our dentists, Dr. Harder and Prof. Mehl, are regularly engaged in scientific research projects and are internationally renowned for their expertise and experience.
+As such our dentists are regularly engaged in scientific research projects and are internationally renowned for their expertise and experience.

 Below are just several of the current scientific projects that they are working on:

 Influence of membrane specifications and longevity and bone growth

 This study evaluates the influence of membrane stability on bone growth during augmentations in the animal model.
 The aim of this study is to investigate what influence the resorption time of the membrane has on new bone formation.

 Can buccal defects be managed for immediate implantations